hyprwm/hyprland-wiki/pages/Useful Utilities/Systemd-start.md

 The concept of a session managed by Systemd implies also running applications as units.
 Uwsm [provides](https://github.com/Vladimir-csp/uwsm#3-applications-and-slices) a helper to do it.

 Prefix application startup commands with `uwsm app --`.
 It also supports launching Desktop Entries by IDs or paths.
+See `man uwsm` or `uwsm app --help`.

 Running applications as child processes inside compositor's unit is discouraged.